GatherSpot/prd/template/9-design.md

 **Login and SignUp:**

 These screens are part of mandatory user flows.
-When opening the app for the first time the user isn’t signed in and cannot access any other screen without completing one of the flows associated with these destinations.
+When opening the app for the first time, the user isn’t signed in and cannot access any other screen without completing one of the flows associated with these destinations.

 **Chats:**

-Lists all the chats we can access
+Lists all the chats we can access.

 **Events:**

 Lists Events that we can interact with.
-This screen contains 5 tabs to show different subsets of events: Mine for events organized by the user, Feed for events matching the settings of the profile, Planned for future events the user registered to, Followed for events organized by people followed by the user and Attended for passed events that were attended.
+This screen contains 5 tabs to show different subsets of events: 'Mine' for events organized by the user, 'Feed' for events matching the settings of the profile, 'Planned' for future events the user registered to, 'Followed' for events organized by people followed by the user, and 'Attended' for passed events that were attended.

 **Map:**

-Browse a map on which the Events are shown.
+Browse a map on which the events are shown.

 **Profile:**

-Display one’s own profile and its editing options
+Display one’s own profile and its editing options.

 ## Backend